boxcutter/kvm/docs/NVIDIA_JETSON_DEVELOPER_KIT_SETUP.md

    the USB-C cable.
 3. Press and hold (2) "Force recovery button" (the middle button) while also pressing the (1) "Power button" (the left button).
 Then release both buttons.

+You may also need to make sure that you disconnect the display adapter and/or keyboard on the Jetson if JetPack is already configured to ensure the system will flash via recovery mode.

 ![Force Recovery](https://github.com/boxcutter/kvm/blob/ac9385b0b1e7772127945f21f23491f22184d7e4/docs/images/jetpack6/Screenshot%202024-05-11%20at%2018.15.07.png)